BlueTeamBlake/IncidentHandling/README.md

 **Answer:** `79`

 ### 9. **What is the full URL that the encoded PowerShell script attempted to contact?**
 I love decoding and encoding so this one was quite fun.
-The giant string in our powershell command is clearly obfuscated directions so I gave it to chatGPT which gave me the rundown of type of code it was.
+The giant string in our powershell command is clearly obfuscated directions so I gave it to chatGPT which gave me the decoding instructions.
 Let's take that to cyberchef and from here we can base64 decode our very long string of characters, and then I want to add UTF-16LE(1200) encoding.
 Once we have our forumla set, input our string and we'll get a result that looks like this.

 ![Decode](question7_answer.png)